Heavy cavalry: After the Thirty Years' War

+The heavy cavalry's use of plate armor covering most of the body greatly diminished after the Thirty Year's War.
+Cuirassiers transitioned to using only a helmet and an enclosed cuirass.
+In the latter half of the 17th century, most European lancers abandoned the use of armor aside from a helmet, and occasionally a cuirass.
+European lancers from the 18th century onward were unarmoured light cavalry.
+Some of the 17th century heavy cavalry also wore a pauncer, a front-only cuirass without a backplate, instead of a full cuirass, as well as a helmet.

 By 1705, the Holy Roman Emperor's personal forces in Austria included twenty cuirassier regiments.
 Imperial Russia formed its own cuirassier regiments in 1732, including a Leib Guards regiment.
 The Russian cuirassier units took part in the Russo-Turkish War.

 Cuirassiers played a prominent role in the armies of Frederick the Great of Prussia and of Napoleon I of France.
 The latter increased the number of French cuirassier regiments to fourteen by the end of his reign, although they gradually declined in importance as the firepower and accuracy of the muskets and rifles of the infantrymen increased.
 The cavalry still remained battle-deciders though, with Napoleon maintaining several reserve cavalry corps to be employed at the decisive moment in battle to finally break the enemy formations with a devastating charge.

+Given the increased bullet velocity and accuracy of 19th century firearms, already during the Napoleonic era, the cuirass of the cuirassers of the time was intended primarily as protection from melee attacks (bayonet thrusts, sabre cuts, etc.), rather than from enemy gunfire.
+Cuirassiers of the 19th century could no longer rely on their armour to largely withstand firearm projectiles, unlike with the slower projectiles of previous centuries.

 Apache Wars

 From roughly 1650 to 1820, Spanish heavy cavalry fought Apache warriors in North America.
 Several small battles occurred; most of the time the Spanish lancers were outnumbered severely but still managed to defeat Apache armies, hundreds of men strong.
 The climax of these conflicts occurred in the region of present-day Tucson, Arizona, in the United States in the late 18th century in Spanish Arizona.